-Which city is cheaper, Mainz or Munich?
+Which place is cheaper, Mainz or Munich?

 These are the overall average travel costs for the two destinations.